davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-6/matthew-7-6-kjv.md

 ---
-title: "Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you."
-attribution: "Matthew 7:6 KJV"
+title: "Matthew 7:6 KJV"
 King James Version of: "Matthew 7:6"
-type: quote
+type: verse
+verse: "Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you."
 tags:
-  - quote
+  - verse
 ---